scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### On-Path Attacks

-In the case of an on-path attack, the attacker sits in the middle between the source endpoint and the destination endpoint and is able to intercept the data packets that are being forwarded.
+In the case of an on-path attack, the attacker sits in the middle of the path between the source endpoint and the destination endpoint and is able to intercept the data packets that are being forwarded.
 Possible on-path attacks in the data plane are modifications of the SCION path header and SCION address header, thus forcing the packets to travel along paths that may bring the attacker specific advantages.
 The following subsections provide more details on this kind of on-path data plane attacks.

-An on-path adversary can also always simply drop packets.
-As it is almost impossible to offer protection against this type of attack, it is not further described here.
+Also in SCION, an on-path adversary can always simply drop packets.
+This kind of attack is fundamental and generally cannot be prevented.

 **Note:**<br>
 For more information on the SCION path header, see [](#path-header).<br>